 Being a Reader/Licensed Lay Minister is both and exciting and demanding experience.
 We are looking for people with the potential to fulfil the threefold ministry.Read More

 The Warden of Readers acts on behalf of the diocesan bishop in all matters relating to Reader ministry.Read More

 Grant aid is available to help licensed Readers cover the costs of their continuing ministerial development.Read More

 All licensed Readers in the Diocese are encouraged to have a Working Agreement with their Incumbent / Priest-in-Charge and to review this as part of a Ministerial Development Review at least every two years.Read More

 Students follow a two year programme which is delivered in partnership with the Eastern Region Ministry Course.Read More

 Contact the Readers’ Warden & Officers

-Contact details for the Warden of Readers, Reader Training Coordinator and CMD Officer for Readers.Read More
+Contact details for the Warden of Readers and the Reader Training Coordinator.Read More

 The Diocese will be introducing a new mediation service from early 2021, with a team of trained volunteers acting as informal mediators in church-based disagreements.Read More